 In addition to the Internet, Millennials grew up with high divorce rates, the global village and multiculturalism.
 They are sociable, connected and smart.
 I mean that literally, Millennials are one of the most educated generational cohorts in history.
 Almost 70% of Canadians between the ages of 25 and 29 have a post secondary degree or diploma—and they have the debt to prove it.
-They’re frustrated too; although they have been called entitled, the think and grow rich mantra of their parents, it hasn’t quite panned out.
+They’re frustrated too; although they have been called entitled, the think-and-grow-rich mantra of their parents, it hasn’t quite panned out.
 They’re experiencing high rates of unemployment and underemployment.
 According to Pew Research, 36% of Millennials in the US are living at home.

 Millennials are digital natives–the first generation raised on personal computing.
 They have grown up in a networked world where world cultures and economies are connected, and they can reach out to people across the world with the click of a mouse.
 One in five has a friend in a distant country.
 For them a cosmology of connection as a lived reality.
-They have also heard a lot about respecting others; they live in a world where gender, sexual, national and religious orientation and increasingly fluid.
+They have also heard a lot about respecting others; they live in a world where gender, sexual, national and religious orientation are increasingly fluid.
 Ambiguity is routine.

 They have also been influenced by their Boomer and Gen Xer parents.
 They have been encouraged to question authority.
 As heirs of the self help generation, they have been raised to think that psychological well-being is important.
 Feelings are a personal guidance system that indicates what feels good, and by that measure, what is right.
 They use psychology, therefore, as a tool to understand how they think and feel, so they can figure out how to be successful and happy.
 Truth is universal but also personal.Their religious beliefs, therefore, are going to reflect their independent and highly subjective impulses.

 So What DO They Believe?